ebmhu2/trivia_game/README.md

         - `page`: an optional integer for a page number, which is used to fetch 10 questions per page
         - default: `1`
 - Returns: An object with 3 keys:
-    - `questions`: a list that contains paginated questions objects, that corresponding to the `page` query.
+    - list:`questions`: a list that contains paginated questions objects, that corresponding to the `page` query.
         - int:`id`: Question id.
         - str:`question`: Question text.
         - int:`difficulty`: Question difficulty.